TheDragonCode/laravel-data-dumper/README.md

 ## Installation

-To get the latest version of `DDD`, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of `Database Data Dumper`, simply require the project using [Composer](https://getcomposer.org):

 ```Bash
 composer require dragon-code/laravel-data-dumper --dev